 The use of chemical analyses in the mineral water industry was far from a novel practice when publicists in Arkansas began to employ it.
 Early modern historians of chemistry, most notably Noel G. Coley, have discussed earlier manifestations of the method in detail, noting its prevalence in seventeenth century Europe.
 As far back as the 1630s, men like Edward Jorden, a “chymical physician” in Bath, England, were using Paracelsian and Helmontian iatrochemical methods to assess water content and correlating their findings with medicinal effects in the body.
 Jorden advocated chemically induced crystallization and precipitation as techniques for extracting and identifying the metals and other minerals that made waters distinct, and he categorized each substance as “penetrating, astringent, opening, resolving, attracting, mollifying… and/or cleansing,” based on its elemental composition.
 From there, he recommended different waters for different ailments.
 Coley gives several other examples of this kind of work being done.
 Though many of these physician-scientists’ methods differed to some extent, they believed that mineral waters harbored some of nature’s most potent remedies, and they imagined that chemical analysis could reduce observed phenomena into knowable pieces.

 Historians have also discussed chemical analysis specifically in the context of spa towns and the commodification of their waters.
 M. D. Eddy’s work on Reverend Dr. William Laing (1742-1812) indicates that the ambitious clergyman-turned-doctor/scientist conducted similar tests, the results of which he used to enumerate the medicinal qualities of the mineral water unique to his place of residence in Peterhead Spa, Scotland.
 Eddy argues that Laing ensured his position as a physician and clergyman of the town by contributing to its economic prosperity; it was his “strategic appropriation [of] practices and theories that were the domain of medical chemistry” that helped legitimize Peterhead Spa’s utility as a health spa while at the same time assuring Laing the patronage of the town’s elite.
-Thus even in the early modern period, chemical approaches were developed and deployed in the service of medically commodifying mineral water while they simultaneously helped carve out an authoritative space for the scientifically inclined practitioners who advanced them.
+Thus, even in the early modern period, chemical approaches were developed and deployed in the service of medically commodifying mineral water while they simultaneously helped carve out an authoritative space for the scientifically inclined practitioners who advanced them.

 Publicists of a new settlement in the Ozark Mountains of rural Arkansas that sought out chemists in a quest to medically legitimize their waters were thus tapping into a well-worn technique by the late nineteenth century, and they were doing so for similar economic and authoritative reasons.
 Early studies showed that compared to other famous mineral water spots, Eureka Springs’s water contained relatively few solid and gaseous elements.
 Rather than claiming that the chemists and their analyses were unable to shed light onto the reasons for the springs’ healing powers as promotions a decade earlier had, a booklet produced in 1899 understood this to be the water’s greatest strength. “[T]he absence of mineral matter in the water,” the writing following Potter and Riggs’ analysis reads, renders its “osmotic property...greater than that of any known water, and it rapidly filters through all the tissues of the body, literally washing out all impurities.”